 - Poor Oral Health: Poor oral health can lead to gums that are inflamed due to the presence of plaque bacteria.
 This can cause gums to eventually recede if left untreated.

-Whatever reason your gums may be wearing down, Mantis Dentistry & Implant Center can offer the pinhole surgical technique for your receding gums.
+Whatever reason your gums may be wearing down, Mantis Dentistry & Implant Center can offer the pinhole surgical technique for the treatment of your receding gums.
 We happily offer this treatment to patients from Wilmette, Evanston, and the surrounding North Shore areas.

 What Is Pinhole Gum Rejuvenation?